mspnp/aks-baseline/01-prerequisites.md

    [![Launch Azure Cloud Shell](https://docs.microsoft.com/azure/includes/media/cloud-shell-try-it/launchcloudshell.png)](https://shell.azure.com)
 1. While the feature is still in preview, [register the AAD-V2 feature for AKS-managed Azure AD](https://docs.microsoft.com/azure/aks/managed-aad#before-you-begin) in your subscription.
-1. Clone/download this repo locally, or  even better fork this repository
+1. Clone/download this repo locally, or even better fork this repository.

    > :twisted_rightwards_arrows: If you have forked this reference implementation repo, you'll be able to customize some of the files and commands for a more personalized experience; also ensure references to repos mentioned are updated to use your own (e.g. the following `GITHUB_REPO`).